About investing in a project

 How should I incorporate my investments in my tax report?

-For business accounts, the return on money lent is charged with company tax.
+For business accounts, the return is charged with company tax.

 What is the minimum and maximum amount I can invest at Lendahand?

-At Lendahand you can invest for as little as EUR 50.
-This amount can be increased in increments of 50.
-Once your account has been validated (normally within 2 working days), you can really start investing.
+At Lendahand, you can invest for as little as EUR 10.
+This amount can be increased in increments of 10.

 Yes.
-When creating an account with Lendahand, you can select either a 'private' or 'business' account.
-You will need to supply a (recent) Chambers of Commerce copy, the statutes of the company and IDs of shareholders with more than 25% stake.
+When creating an account, select either a 'private' or 'business' account.
+You will need to supply a (recent) Chamber of Commerce copy, the company’s statutes, and shareholders’ IDs with more than a 25% stake.

-The legal terms for the loan are part of the terms and conditions.
-You will always get an e-mail with the confirmation of your loan.
-Besides that, you can download the obtained notes per project in My Lendahand.
+The legal terms for the investment are part of the terms and conditions.
+You will always get a confirmation email.
+Additionally, you will receive an email when the project is fully funded.
+You can also download the obtained notes per project in My Lendahand.

 Who is the counterparty when I make an investment?